Rational powers, invariant ideals, and the summation formula: Introduction

-\autoref{thmB} is obtained via the representation-theoretic methods developed by DeConcini-Eisenbud-Procesi \cite{deConcini80} in the generic case and later extended to the other cases \cite{Abeasis80,Abeasis80Young,Conca98Hankel}.

-Multiplier ideals of ideal sheaves have been of great interest for decades due to their relation with vanishing theorems and the information they encode about singularities of higher dimensional algebraic varieties \cite[Chapter 9]{LAZARSFELD}.
-They have also been applied to obtain deep results in commutative algebra, such as Ein-Lazarsfeld-Smith's relation between the powers and symbolic powers of an ideal \cite{Ein_Laz_Smith01}, and Lipman's Brian\c{c}on–Skoda Theorem \cite{Lipman94}.
-These results came as consequences of strong connections between multiplier ideals, symbolic powers, and integral closures.
-In \cite{mustacta2002multiplier}, Musta\c{t}\u{a} showed a summation formula for multiplier ideals of pairs of nonzero ideal sheaves, and this formula was later generalized by Takagi \cite{takagi2006formulas} and by Jow-Miller \cite{Jow_Miller08}.
+In \cite{mustacta2002multiplier}, Musta\c{t}\u{a} showed a summation formula for multiplier ideals of pairs ideal sheaves, and this formula was later generalized by Takagi \cite{takagi2006formulas} and by Jow-Miller \cite{Jow_Miller08}.
 Musta\c{t}\u{a}-Takagi summation formula raises the natural question of whether similar identities hold for symbolic powers and rational powers of ideals.
 The former was established in \cite{ha2020symbolic, HJKN2023} and the latter in \cite{banerjee2023integral} for monomial ideals.
 Thus we propose the following conjecture (cf. \cite[Question 2.4]{banerjee2023integral}).

 \begin{conjecture} Let $\kk$ be an algebraically closed field and $R$ and $S$ normal domains finitely generated over $\kk$.
 Set $T:=R\otimes_\kk S$.
 The following formula holds for every $w\in \QQ_{\gs 0}$ and nonzero ideals $I\subset R$ and $J\subset S$